Biden ends GOP infrastructure talks, but new group emerges

 Portman and Sinema have been engaged for months with Sen. Mitt Romney, R-Utah, and Sen. Susan Collins, R-Maine, on a sizable infrastructure proposal that is expected to include proposed ways to pay for it.

-The senators' group has expanded in recent weeks to include the others.
+The senators' group has expanded in recent weeks to include the others from both parties.
 Romney has described it a “back burner” group, in case the administration's talks with the GOP senators faltered.

 Psaki said the president urged the senators in his conversations to continue their work “to develop a bipartisan proposal that he hopes will be more responsive to the country’s pressing infrastructure needs.”
 Biden tapped Cabinet and White House aides to meet with the senators in person.